-9.7 Triple Gamma Conversion
+9.6 Triple Gamma Conversion

-The class G4BoldyshevTripletModel was developed to simulate the pair production by linearly polarized gamma rays on electrons For the angular distribution of electron recoil we used the cross section by Vinokurov and Kuraev [1] using the Borsellino diagrams in the high energy For energy distribution for the pair, we used Boldyshev [2] formula that differs only in the normalization from Wheeler-Lamb.
-The cross sections include a cut off for momentum detections[3].
+A new model class G4BoldyshevTripletModel was developed to simulate the pair production by linearly polarized gamma rays on electrons For the angular distribution of electron recoil we used the cross section by Vinokurov and Kuraev [1] using the Borsellino diagrams in the high energy For energy distribution for the pair, we used Boldyshev [2] formula that differs only in the normalization from Wheeler-Lamb.
+The cross sections include a cut off for momentum detections.